adn26/Py-GitHub/README.md

 This is an app which shows the top python repos.

-P.S. _I'm trying to make it in such a way, in which I can get data of all python users in the world(how many python users are there) and display it on the world map but that's for another time.._
+P.S. _I'm trying to make it in such a way, in which I can get data of all python users in the world(how many python users are there) and display it on the world map but that's for another time 😅.._